kexiZeroing/FE-Learning-notes/knowledge/vue/reading-official-docs.md

 ### Components In-Depth
 Components allow us to split the UI into independent and reusable pieces, and think about each piece in isolation.
 When using a build step, we typically define each Vue component in a dedicated file using the `.vue` extension - known as a Single-File Component.

+> A Clean Component does not hold you back from being productive over the long term.

 When switching between multiple components with `<component :is="...">`, a component will be unmounted when it is switched away.
 We can force the inactive components to stay alive with the built-in `<KeepAlive>` component.

 #### Component Registration